Government contractors may find themselves dealing with a unlawful termination of contract for default on a federal construction project.

 Legal Requirements for Appealing Unlawful Termination of Contract for Default in Federal Government Construction

-Unlike most government contract litigation cases, when you assert a wrongful termination of contract that stems from termination for default, the agency bears the legal burden of proof to show that the termination was justified.
+Unlike most government contract litigation cases, when you assert an unlawful termination of contract that stems from termination for default, the agency bears the legal burden of proof to show that the termination was justified.
 After that, you then have to provide evidence of excuse or a valid reason why the termination was unreasonable.
 DCX, Inc. v.
 Perry, 79 F.3d 132, 135 (Fed.
 Cir.
 1996).

 - When you respond to a cure notice or show cause letter, you have to provide adequate assurances that you could timely perform according to the contract terms.
 When responding to a cure notice from the CO, you also want to show that would be no delays in the performance of the contract.
 Read more about delays in construction contracts and FAR Changes Clause.